My story

 In the eyes of many people, for whom working in Hollywood is a life-goal, I was 'living the dream': a Senior Vice President at Universal, with an office on the studio lot, a beautiful Spanish-style house with a large pool overlooking a golf-course, and a garden with implausibly abundant orange and lemon trees.
 What was not to love?

-I was CFO of Universal's US sales and distribution arm, responsible for a massive $3 billion of annual turnover in CDs and videos.
+I was CFO of UMVD, Universal's sales and distribution arm, responsible for a massive $3 billion of annual turnover in CDs and videos.
 In addition to Universal's own vast catalogue, this included several third parties.
 One of them was Playboy and I was invited once to Hugh Hefner's notorious mansion to renegotiate their deal.
 I politely declined.

 There was a second problem.
 Inflated by the status endowed by the huge scale of the operations, this was not really a senior executive role.
 There were several other senior business and finance leaders in the Universal hierarchy who had overlapping responsibilities.
 The functional scope of the job was actually quite narrow and would have been better served by someone with specialised experience of logistics and customer credit management.
 In short, the job was not a great fit for my skills-set.

-If I'd had a passion to build a career and a life in Los Angeles then perhaps I could have put on a performance, suppressed my anxiety and adopted the permanent smile that everyone seemed to wear.
+If I'd had a passion to build a career and a life in Los Angeles then perhaps I could have put on a performance, suppressed my anxiety and adopted the permanent smile that everyone wore.
 But in truth I felt deeply unhappy at work.
 So, with the much appreciated support of Universal Music CFO Boyd Muir, I negotiated my move back to London just a year after arriving in LA.

 Digital disruption and the dot.com boom (2000-2001)